Unraveling the Complexity of Memory in RL Agents: an Approach for Classification and Evaluation: Introduction

-To successfully address such challenges, it is essential that an agent is able to efficiently store and process the history of its interactions with the environment~\citep{ni2021recurrent}.
-Sequence processing methods originally developed for natural language processing (NLP) can be effectively applied to these tasks because the history of interactions with the environment can be represented as a sequence~\citep{drqn,esslinger2022dtqn,r2i}.

-However, in many tasks, due to the complexity or noisiness of observations, the sparsity of events, the difficulty of designing the reward function, and the long duration of episodes, storing and retrieving important information becomes extremely challenging, and the need for memory mechanisms arises~\citep{dnc,merlin,r2a2022}.
-Nevertheless, in the existing literature on RL, where the concept of ``memory'' is discussed, the definitions of memory are only defined in terms of the specific problem under consideration.

-For example, in some works, memory is defined as the ability of an agent to effectively establish and use dependencies between events within a fixed-size sequence of tokens (context) in decision making~\citep{esslinger2022dtqn,ni2023when,amago2024}.
-In other works, the term ``memory'' refers to the agent's ability to use out-of-context information through the use of various memory mechanisms~\citep{parisotto2020stabilizing,hcam,rate2024}.
-In the context of Meta-Reinforcement Learning (Meta-RL), however, the term ``memory'' is used to describe an agent's ability to use experience from other tasks or episodes to adapt to a new, previously unknown environment~\citep{ada2023,dtmem2024,amago2024}.
+In complex environments with noisy observations and long episodes, storing and retrieving important information becomes crucial~\citep{r2a2022,dnc}.
+Yet, the concept of \textit{``memory''} in RL literature lacks unified definition.
+Some works define it as the ability to \textbf{handle dependencies within a fixed context}~\citep{esslinger2022dtqn,ni2023when}, others as the ability to \textbf{use out-of-context information}~\citep{parisotto2020stabilizing}, and in Meta-RL, as the ability to \textbf{adapt to new environments}~\citep{ada2023}.

+However, in the absence of clear definitions and standardized evaluation protocols, claims about memory capacity in RL agents remain vague and often misleading.
+Memory is frequently attributed to architectural features like recurrence or attention, yet without proper isolation of memory effects, such assumptions can be incorrect.
+For instance, an agent might appear to exhibit long-term memory simply due to task configurations that allow shortcuts or overlap with short-term context.
+As a result, many empirical evaluations risk conflating different memory mechanisms or failing to detect architectural limitations.
+This hinders progress in developing truly memory-capable agents and comparing models in a fair and reproducible manner.

-In this work, we treat memory as intrinsic attribute of memory-enhanced agents, linking the classification of memory types in RL directly to the characteristics of agent memory.
-These specific memory types can be assessed through experiments in memory-intensive environments.
-Our classification, based on temporal dependencies and the nature of the memorized information, provides a clear framework for distinguishing different memory types.
-This clear categorization is essential for fair comparisons between agents with similar memory mechanisms and for identifying limitations in an agent’s memory architecture, aiding precise evaluations and improvements.
+In this work, we attempt to unify and clarify the concept of memory in RL agents by treating memory as an intrinsic attribute of memory-enhanced agents, directly linking memory type classification to the agent’s internal mechanisms.
+These specific memory types - short-term vs. long-term and declarative vs. procedural - can be rigorously assessed through experiments in memory-intensive environments.
+Our classification, based on temporal dependencies and the nature of the recalled information, provides a structured framework for distinguishing memory types, enabling fair comparisons, diagnosing architectural limitations, and guiding principled improvements.